-In 2000, the customer turnover at Verizon was 2.5%.
+In 2000, customer turnover rate at Verizon was 2.5%.

 On March 29, 2005, MCI accepted Verizon's increased bid of $7.6 billion.

-On October 31, 2005, the FCC approved Verizon's acquisition of MCI, valuing it at $8.5 billion.
+On October 31, 2005, the FCC approved Verizon's acquisition of MCI, valuing the deal at $8.5 billion.

-By January 2006, Verizon's Fios service offered over 350 channels in seven states, including 20 high-definition television channels and video on demand.
+By January 2006, Verizon's Fios offered over 350 channels in seven states, including 20 high-definition television channels and video on demand.

 In May 2007, Verizon acquired CyberTrust, a privately held provider of global information security services.